FREQUENTLY ASKED QUESTIONS

 WHAT AREA MAKES UP THE CENTRAL STATES SYNOD?

 Our synod covers the entire states of Kansas and Missouri.
 The synod is divided geographically into five conferences each represented by a dean who serves as a liaison between the bishop's office and the congregations in that conference.
 There is great diversity throughout the churches in our territory.
 Parishes range from small rural churches to inner-city churches, with a good number of mid-sized suburban congregations as well.
-Ethnic diversity also spans the synod — from Hispanic ministries in Garden City, Dodge City and Wichita, KS; a Laotian Ministry in Olathe, KS; an Oromo Ministry in Kansas City, MO; and a Sudanese Ministry in St. Joseph, MO.
+Ethnic diversity also spans the synod — from Hispanic ministries in Garden City, Dodge City and Wichita, KS; an Oromo Ministry in Kansas City, MO; and a Sudanese Ministry in St. Joseph, MO.
 Click on New Ministries to learn more.

 WHO LEADS THE CENTRAL STATES SYNOD?

 The Rev Susan Candea was elected to her first six-year term as Bishop in 2019.
 She oversees the ministries of the congregations in the synod; she also oversees the work of the synod's rostered leaders and Parish Ministry Associates.

 The highest legislative body of the synod is the Synod Assembly Voting members from each congregation and all rostered leaders gather annually for this meeting.
 Between assemblies, the Synod Council serves as the "board of directors."
 The Synod Council is made up of voting members from the five conferences, as well as four officers: The Bishop, Vice-President, Secretary, and Treasurer.

 WHAT HAPPENS IN THE SYNOD OFFICE?
 HOW DO CONGREGATIONS WORK TOGETHER?